-- 609.1 Providing recruiting services to an Audit Client might create a self-interest, familiarity or intimidation threat. - In addition to the specific requirements and application material in this subsection, the requirements and application material in paragraphs 600.1 to R600.2740\A1 are relevant to applying the conceptual framework when providing a recruiting service to an Audit Client.
-This subsection includes requirements that prohibit Firms and Network Firms from providing certain types of recruiting services to Audit Clients in some circumstances because the threats created cannot be addressed by applying safeguards.
+In addition to the specific requirements and application material in this subsection, the requirements and application material in paragraphs 600.1 to 600.27 A1 are relevant to applying the conceptual framework when providing a recruiting service to an Audit Client.

-609.23 A1 Recruiting services might include activities such as:

-- Developing a job description. - Developing a process for identifying and selecting potential candidates. - Searching for or seeking out candidates. - Screening potential candidates for the role by: - Reviewing the professional qualifications or competence of applicants and determining their suitability for the position. - Undertaking reference checks of prospective candidates.
+- 609.2 A1 Recruiting services might include activities such as: - Developing a job description. - Developing a process for identifying and selecting potential candidates. - Searching for or seeking out candidates. - Screening potential candidates for the role by: - Reviewing the professional qualifications or competence of applicants and determining their suitability for the position. - o Undertaking reference checks of prospective candidates. - Interviewing and selecting suitable candidates and advising on candidates' competence. - Determining employment terms and negotiating details, such as salary, hours and other compensation.